DS-100/textbook/notebooks/ch14/bias_random_vars.md

 ## Expectation and Variance

 Almost all real-world phenomena contain some degree of randomness, making data generation and collection inherently random processes.
-Since we fit our models on these data, our models also contain randomness.
+Since we fit our models on this data, our models also contain randomness.
 To represent these random processes mathematically, we use random variables.

 ### Random Variables

 A **random variable** is an algebraic variable that represents a numerical value determined by a probabilistic event.
 We typically use capital letters like $ X $ or $ Y $ to denote a random variable.

 We must always specify what a given random variable represents.
 For example, we may write that the random variable $ X $ represents the number of heads in 10 coin flips.
-The definition of a random variable determines the values it can take on.
+From the definition of a random variable we must be able to determine the possible values that the variable can take on.
 In this example, $ X $ may only take on values between $ 0 $ and $ 10 $.

 We must also be able to determine the probability that the the random variable takes on each value.
 For example, the probability that $ X = 0 $ is written as $ P(X = 0) = (0.5)^{10} $.